tbfe-de/viva-tcl/emb_tcl/README.md

 It is a nifty way to either include the content of the file `dbg.tcl` but if that fails it nevertheless defines the subroutine `dbg`, to accept any number of arguments, but doing nothing in its body.

-So, if `dbg.tcl` isn't pressent, no debug output at all will be generated (only program execution is slowed down by a tiny amount of time wherever the now "useless" subroutine `dbg` is called.
+So, if `dbg.tcl` isn't present, no debug output at all will be generated (only program execution is slowed down by a tiny amount of time wherever the now "useless" subroutine `dbg` is called.

 Try it now – maybe rename `dbg.tcl` to `bdbg.tcl` … (with the `b` standing for **b**asic debugging support, as now